jollytoad/ahx/docs/events.md

 cancellable and/or carry a mutable `detail` object.
 This allows the host app to have total control over all **ahx** operations.

+See the [types](../lib/types.ts) module (`AhxEventMap`/`AhxErrorMap`) for a comprehensive set of events and details specified in TypeScript.
+These can enforce the correct event details in dispatching and listener functions.

 Event names follow a common pattern:

 - `ahx:<name>` - before an operation and is cancellable unless stated otherwise,